Stuffed Pepper Soup

-This easy one-pot stuffed pepper soup simmers ground beef, diced bell peppers, and white rice in an aromatic tomato broth.
+My easy one-pot stuffed pepper soup simmers ground beef, diced bell peppers, and white rice in an aromatic tomato broth.
 The result is an ultra-comforting meal that’s always a hit with the family.
-Stovetop and crockpot option.

-This stuffed pepper soup recipe has all the best parts of the classic dish but just in a hearty and thick liquid form.
-I love making it for my family during the cooler months (aka soup season!), and I often keep a batch frozen in the freezer too, for emergencies.
+When I’m not up for the work of making classic stuffed peppers, I transform them into my wholesome and healthy stuffed pepper soup recipe.
+It has all the best parts of the classic dish, but just in a hearty and thick liquid form.
+I love making it for my family during the cooler months (aka soup season!), and I often keep a batch frozen in the freezer, too, for emergencies.

 - Olive oil.
 To sauté the veggies, aromatics, and beef.
 If you are looking to cut back on the fat, you can use a splash of beef or vegetable broth instead.

 - Bell peppers.
-I like a mix of red and green bell peppers, but use any color you like.
+I like a mix of red and green bell peppers, but feel free to use any color you prefer.

 - Onion and garlic.
 These savory aromatics give the soup a fantastic baseline of flavor.

 - Ground beef.
-I used 80/20 ground beef so there is a little fat for flavor, but it doesn’t make a huge difference so feel free to use extra lean cuts if you prefer.
+I used 80/20 ground beef, which adds a little fat for flavor, but it doesn’t make a huge difference.
+Feel free to use extra lean cuts if you prefer.

 - Beef broth.
-Store-bought is fine, but homemade beef broth will take the soup to the next level.
+Store-bought is fine.
 If you don’t have beef broth, veggie or chicken broth is fine.

 - Crushed tomatoes.
-For an acidic, umami flavor.
-I’ve also tried this with Italian-flavored tomatoes and really enjoyed the flavor. do not drain the tomatoes- you want to add juices and all.
+I’ve also tried this with Italian-flavored tomatoes and really enjoyed the flavor.
+Do not drain the tomatoes; you want to add all the juices.

 - Fire-roasted diced tomatoes.
 For a touch of heat.
 If you don’t like spicy food, replace this with another can of diced tomatoes or tomato sauce.

 - Italian seasoning.
-A must in classic stuffed peppers, so it a must in the soup.
+It is a must in my classic stuffed peppers, so it is a must in my soup.
 It’s full of spices like oregano and basil.

 - White rice.
-Or any rice, really.
-Long grain rice and jasmine rice are two standard options.
+Or any rice.
+Long-grain rice and jasmine rice are two standard options.
 There is no need to cook rice first.

 - Cheese.
 Optional, but I sometimes like to sprinkle some shredded cheese just before serving.

-Step 3- Simmer: Bring the soup up to a simmer.
+Step 3- Simmer: Bring the soup up to a boil.
+Simmer for 20 minutes.

 Step 4- Add the rice, then serve: Stir the rice into the soup and simmer until it’s tender, then serve.

-I typically use the stove top method because I don’t want to whip out my crockpot but making stuffed pepper soup in it is SO easy and hands-off.
-I tested it successfully so here is how to make crockpot stuffed pepper soup:
+I typically use the stove top method because I don’t want to whip out my crockpot or Instant Pot, but I’ve tested both options for you!

-Start by sautéing the aromatics, vegetables, and beef in a skillet, then add it to a crockpot.
+- Slow cooker method: Start by sautéing the aromatics, vegetables, and beef in a skillet, then add them to a crockpot.
 Add the remaining ingredients and cook on low for 6-8 hours.

-- Practice mise en place: This is just a fancy way to say have all your ingredients prepped and measured before the cooking begins.
+- Practice mise en place.
+A fancy term I learned in culinary school.
+It’s just saying to have all your ingredients prepped and measured before starting to cook.
 It makes it so much easier, trust me.

-- Use day-old rice to save time: We often have plenty of leftover rice or pasta in the fridge and use it in this soup.
+- Use day-old rice to save time.
+We often have plenty of leftover rice or pasta in the fridge, which we use in this soup.
 The only difference is that we add it to the pot around 15 minutes before serving it, or it will be a little too overcooked.

-- Adjust the consistency: This soup is forgiving and includes how thick or thin you want.
-Lots of rice will give the soup a thicker consistency while less rice will do the opposite.
+- Adjust the consistency.
+This soup is forgiving, allowing you to adjust the thickness to your liking.
+Lots of rice will give the soup a thicker consistency, while less rice will do the opposite.

 Storage instructions